 Some of which include:

-• The inability for the stomach to break down proteins and amino acids.
+• The inability of the stomach to break down proteins and amino acids.

-– Low levels of amino acids in the blood is the precursor to depression and other mood disorders.
+– Low levels of amino acids in the blood are the precursor to depression and other mood disorders.

 – The mal-digestion of proteins makes nails brittle and leads to hair loss.

 • Imbalanced gut bacteria.

 – Low stomach acid gives pathogens and other unwanted bacteria a better opportunity to settle in our digestive tract.